BryanHogan/bryanhogan/src/content/blog/obsidian-gaming-backlog.md

 ![Obsidian game library view using the "Projects" plugin](../../assets/blog/Obsidian-Game-Library-Template-Settings.png)

 By going to a game note and pressing `ctrl + p`, then searching for `Templates: Insert template` you can insert the template.
-It's also possible to chose a custom shortcut to insert templates in the Obsidian settings.
+It's also possible to choose a custom shortcut to insert templates in the Obsidian settings.

 After inserting the template and filling in the relevant information for the game your note could look like this: